DaveY61/flask_mod_template_awseb/README_AWS_Elastic_Beanstalk.md

       - Click 'Create user'

    d.
 Retrieve the AWS access keys:
-      - On the user's details page, go to the "Security credentials" tab
+      - Go to the "Users" page and click to open the user page
-      - Under "Access keys", click "Create access key"
+      - At the top in the "Summary" section, click "Create access key"
+      - For Use case, select "Command Line Interface (CLI)"
+      - Check the confirmation checkbox (bottom of form)
+      - Click 'Next'
+      - Click 'Create access key'
-      - Download or copy the "AWS Access Key ID" and "Secret Access Key"
+      - Download or copy the "Access key" and "Secret access Key"

 4. Configure the AWS CLI with your credentials:
    ```